Nominative Pronoun

 The second sentence is correct, because “Sally and I” is the subject of the sentence, so the nominative pronoun must be used for the sentence to make sense grammatically.
 However, the example below completely changes the situation.
 Can you understand why?

-Not so fast!
-If you assumed that you once again had to use “Sally and I” – you were wrong!
-Many young students drill the mini-phrase “and I” instead of “and me” in their minds because the first is much more commonly correct than the second.
-Remember, though, that “I” is a nominative pronoun.
-This means that you can’t use it when it is an object in a sentence.
-“The teacher” is the subject, which makes “Sally and me” the correct object.
-Don’t confuse your nominative pronouns with other pronouns, or you’ll find yourself in trouble.
+Remember that "I" is a nominative pronoun.
+This means you can't use it when it is an object in a sentence.
+"The teacher" is the subject, which makes "Sally and me" the correct object.
+Try not to confuse your nominative pronouns with other pronouns.

 Examples of Nominative Pronouns in Sentences